gedrutten/Portfolio/content/3580qca/Week04.md

         {{< figure src="/img/3580qca/SDT_Logo.jpg" >}}
     </div>
     <div class="6u 12u$(medium)">
         A series of designers and systems thinkers have developed a step-by-step approach to systemic design.
-Each step corresponds to a new phase in the design process and helps participants consider design with a systems approach through specially designed activites.
+Each step corresponds to a new phase in the design process and helps participants consider design with a systems approach through specially designed activities.
         </br></br>
         <a href="https://www.systemicdesigntoolkit.org">https://www.systemicdesigntoolkit.org</a>
     </div>